sframe-wg/sframe/draft-ietf-sframe-enc.md

 counter, incrementing for each plaintext that is encrypted.
 In addition to its simplicity, this scheme minimizes overhead by keeping CTR values as small as possible.

-Note that this uniqueness requirement applies to the full values of KID and CTR.
-Encoded values are truncated and so might be repeated as the state of senders and receivers change.

 ## Key Management Framework